Fluxti/guidelines/git/git_guidelines.md

 ### Scope

-The scope should be related to the current feature , if the scope has multiple works it must be written with underscore _  e.g.
+The scope should be related to the current feature . e.g.

 ```
 feature(login) addition of fields